 “God Is The Creator Of Evil: Secondly, I want to reinforce the fact that God is indeed the creator of evil.
 Please read verse Isaiah 45:7.
 ‘I form the light and create darkness.
 I make peace and create evil.
 I the lord do all these things.”
 The Christian God outright claims that he is indeed the source of evil.
 So how can he then claim to be sinless?”

 In evilbible.com’s defense, the verse from Isaiah 45:7 has been misunderstood by many people, primarily because of a poor translation in the King James Bible (and ASV).
 Parts of the book of Isaiah are of the poetry genre, and there is a literary technique used at times in Hebrew poetry called antithetical parallelism which sets two thoughts in complete contrast to one another, which is exactly what is happening in Isaiah 45:7.
 For example, if you were asked what the opposition of “light” is, you would likely respond “darkness,” which is what Isaiah 45:7 says.
 But if you were asked what the opposite of “peace” is, would you respond “evil”?
 No, you likely wouldn’t.
 This is why nearly all other translations of this verse (including the New King James Version) translate the word “calamity” or something similar, as that is what the antithetical structure of the verse mandates.
-God does not bring moral evil upon anyone, but He does bring about calamity and disaster upon those who oppose Him, but such a thing does not make Him evil; it makes Him a just and righteous God.
+God does not bring moral evil upon anyone, but He does bring about calamity and disaster upon those who oppose Him.
+Such a thing does not make Him evil; it makes Him a just and righteous God.

 So, in the end, the above examples (and others present on the web site) show how a misunderstanding of history and wrong biblical interpretation lead to the wrong conclusion about God’s character.